MarekSzmyt/challenge_portfolio_marek/README.md

 [screenshot](https://drive.google.com/file/d/1FV01fiXSejGZ0PBRHUTmMhkKdtMy7otz/view?usp=share_link)
 - contrast for this element is very low `div.ReportFooterStyled-x8k29a-0.kqrEhp` → [screenshot](https://drive.google.com/file/d/1LU-vW2f4ys4GRzIGpouwCGbZjQzJdxRW/view?usp=share_link)

+#### login:
+- I would ignore white spaces in the beggining, and at the end when validating the e-mail

 #### adding a player:
 - asterisk is not explained anywhere